 Hill-Burton Act

 On August 13, 1946, the Hill-Burton Act was signed into law by President Harry S. Truman.
 The bill, known formally as the Hospital Survey and Construction Act, was a Truman initiative that provided construction grants and loans to build hospitals where they were needed and would be sustainable.
 The Hill-Burton Act particularly impacted the South, where many of the facilities utilizing Hill-Burton funds were built, but the law codified the idea of “separate-but-equal” in hospitals.
-While outright discrimination against Black patients was not allowed, separate-but-equal facilities were built where Black and White patients were segregated by race.
+While outright discrimination against Black patients was not allowed, separate-but-equal facilities were built where Black and white patients were segregated by race.

 For more information on the Hill-Burton Act, see: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1448322/, The Hill-Burton Act and Civil Rights: Expanding Hospital Care for Black Southerners, 1939-1960 by Karen Kruse Thomas and https://www.npr.org/sections/health-shots/2016/10/02/495775518/a-bygone-era-when-bipartisanship-led-to-health-care-transformation.